brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 Write a message so that she is curious about me -- (good) mystery is good.
 This is my current question:
 ```
-Current Conversation and response:

-...
-She said
-Hey!
-How long have u been at Stanford?
+Current conversation & response, or context:
+Have you read the misborn series?
+It's a fantasy novel inspired by Harry Potter  set in a world where the "dark lord" triumphed.

 Question to rephrase
 > instead of:

-Hi Zhixuan!

-I've been 1 year here at Stanford.
-What about you?

-Have you found any start up idea that inspires you enough to pitch it for a multiverse Rick and Morty adventure episode?
-Maybe that can also be your constant here at Stanford ;)
+Have you read it or a book similar to it?
+What are your favorite feelings novels make you feel in the journeys they take us in?
 --> insterad ask --> ?
 ```
 Help me translate it to make raise her interest and entice a response.
-It shouldn't be pompous, exagerated.
+It shouldn't be pompous, exaggerated.
-If the translated message can be witty make it witty.
+If the translated message can be witty, make it witty.
 Give me 5 top quality options: